Convergence of Heavy-Flavor PDFs at Small x and Its Impact on Future ep Colliders: Introduction

 \section{Introduction}

 The partonic structure of the proton at small Bjorken-$x$ remains one of the most dynamic and experimentally challenging frontiers of perturbative QCD.
-In particular, the gluon-induced evolution of heavy-flavor parton distribution functions (PDFs), $f_{c,b}(x,Q^2)$, has long exhibited sizable uncertainties among global fits.
-Historically, the spread between early-generation analyses such as NNPDF2.3~\cite{NNPDF23arxiv}, CT14~\cite{CT14}, and MMHT14~\cite{MMHT14} at $x\!\lesssim\!10^{-5}$ reached the level of $\mathcal{O}(30\%)$ even at moderate scales $Q\!\sim\!100~\mathrm{GeV}$, limiting precision studies of processes that probe the heavy-flavor sea at future lepton–hadron facilities.
+Among its key ingredients, the gluon-induced evolution of the heavy-flavor parton distribution functions (PDFs), $f_{c,b}(x,Q^2)$, has long exhibited substantial differences among global analyses, reflecting both theoretical scheme choices and experimental constraints.
+At $x\!\lesssim\!10^{-5}$, early NNLO global fits such as NNPDF2.3~\cite{NNPDF23arxiv}, CT14~\cite{CT14}, and MMHT14~\cite{MMHT14} (henceforth referred to as the 2013 baseline) showed spreads of order $\mathcal{O}(30\%)$ even at moderate scales $Q\!\sim\!100~\mathrm{GeV}$, limiting the predictive power of perturbative QCD in processes sensitive to the heavy-flavor sea.
+The NNLO heavy-flavor corrections underlying these global fits are based on the three-loop calculations by Bl{\"u}mlein and collaborators~\cite{Ablinger2025awb,Bluemlein2013Npb866,Blumlein2015xF3}.

-During the past decade, several developments have fundamentally improved this situation.
-Global analyses have incorporated the full HERA~II combined structure-function data, LHC Run~II open–heavy-flavor measurements from LHCb, and refined general-mass variable-flavor-number schemes (VFNS) at NNLO.
-Concurrently, improved treatments of $\alpha_s$ evolution and PDF–$\alpha_s$ correlations, together with Monte-Carlo or Hessian ensemble propagation, have rendered heavy-flavor densities far more stable across collaborations.
-These advances have direct phenomenological implications for upcoming $ep$ colliders such as the LHeC ($\sqrt{s}\!\simeq\!1.3$~TeV) and FCC-eh ($\sqrt{s}\!\simeq\!3.5$~TeV), whose projected luminosities will transform charm and bottom electroproduction into precision probes of small-$x$ QCD dynamics.
+During the past decade, however, significant progress has been achieved on multiple fronts.
+The inclusion of the full HERA II combined structure-function data, LHC Run II open–heavy-flavor and forward–charm measurements from LHCb, and refined general-mass variable-flavor-number schemes (VFNS) at NNLO have all contributed to a substantial stabilization of the heavy-flavor sector.
+In parallel, improvements in the treatment of $\alpha_s$ evolution and PDF–$\alpha_s$ correlations, together with Monte Carlo ensemble propagation and covariance-based tension metrics, have enabled a more faithful statistical representation of global-fit uncertainties.
+Therefore, we revisit the small-$x$ heavy-flavor sector to assess whether modern NNLO global fits have statistically converged and to quantify the phenomenological implications for heavy-quark electroproduction at future lepton--hadron colliders.

+These developments have immediate implications for the precision frontier at future lepton–hadron colliders, in particular the LHeC ($\sqrt{s}\!\simeq\!1.3$~TeV) and FCC–eh ($\sqrt{s}\!\simeq\!3.5$~TeV), where projected luminosities will allow differential measurements of charm and bottom electroproduction down to $x\!\sim\!10^{-6}$.
+In this kinematic regime, the accuracy of QCD predictions depends crucially on the reliability of the heavy-flavor PDFs and on the degree to which independent global fits have statistically converged.